Liven up your walk with these training games

 When playing training games, start off somewhere quiet and without distractions.
 You can gradually build up to noisier and busier locations.
 There are no endpoints to learning with either of the games, so you can continue practising and improving for a lifetime.
 The key is to keep things short, fun and easy to understand.

 Below are two simple games you can play to get more out of your walks.
-Although these games are fun and easy to play, we do recommend enrolling in training classes to start with – find out more about picking a good trainer on our website.
+Although these games are fun and easy to play, we do recommend enrolling in training classes to start with - find out more about picking a good trainer.

 Keeping your dog engaged and interested in you while you're out, means that you can keep an eye on them, and makes walks more interactive and enjoyable too.
 Dropping treats at regular intervals, and making a game out of finding them, gives your dog a motive for keeping closer and knowing where you are at all times.